SuperParameterIzation/spipack/examples/NumericalSolvers/Kolmogorov-inverse/description.md

 layout: default
 ---

-# Kolmogorov operator
+# Inverse Kolmogorov operator

-For more information on the Kolmogorov operator see [the Kolmogorov eigendecomposition example](../Kolmogorov-eigendecomposition/description.md)
+For more information on the Kolmogorov operator see [the Kolmogorov eigendecomposition example](../Kolmogorov-eigendecomposition/description.md).

 Let $\psi$ be a probability density function and let $\left[ \boldsymbol{x}^{(i)} \right]_{i=1}^{n}$ be samples from $\psi$.
 Given constant $c$ and function f, define the Kolmogorov operator